-226 227 fourteen (14) students enroll producing the equivalent of twenty-eight (28) students in one course, the employee will receive a supplemental summer appointment for one course.
-As another example, if the minimum number of students is twenty (20), the program includes three (3) courses, and fourteen (14) students enroll producing the equivalent of forty-two (42) students in one course, the employee will receive a supplemental summer appointment for two courses;
+(4) If an employee is teaching more than one course in a single summer study abroad program, and one or more of those courses does not meet the minimum, the department chair or unit head may combine the course enrollments in order to meet the minimum.
+In such a case, the employee shall receive a supplemental summer appointment for the number of courses the student enrollment would allow, given the minimum.
+For example, if the minimum is twenty (20), the program includes two (2) courses, and fourteen (14) students enroll producing the equivalent of twenty-eight (28) students in one course, the employee will receive a supplemental summer appointment for one course.
+As another example, if the minimum number of students is twenty (20), the program includes three (3) courses, and fourteen (14) students enroll producing the equivalent of forty two (42) students in one course, the employee will receive a supplemental for two courses;

-- If the maximum size of a study abroad program is limited by the nature or location of the program, if an 9 month employee chooses to take a smaller number of students, or if the minimum is not met but the employee still wishes to lead the program, the 9 month employee may volunteer in writing to opt out of receiving any summer supplemental compensation other than travel, housing, and pre-determined expense reimbursement. - (66)If a 9 month employee is teaching a credit-bearing course in a study abroad program during the fall or spring semester, or a fall/spring extended semester, the appointment shall either be a part of the employee's in-load assignment or taught on an overload basis.
-If the course is taught on an overload basis, the employee shall be compensated according to 8.7(b). - (877) If a twelve-12 month employee is teaching a credit-bearing course in a study abroad program, the appointment shall either be a part of the employee's in-load assignment or taught on an overload basis.
-If the course is taught on an overload basis, the employee shall be compensated according to 8.7(b). - 8.9 Reclassification of an Employee to a Non-Unit Classification.
-Employees shall be provided written notice fourteen (14) days in advance, where practicable, when the University proposes to reclassify the employee to a classification which is not contained in the bargaining unit.
-The Office of Faculty Relations will notify the local UFF Chapter of such a proposed reclassification within a reasonable period after the department/unit recommends such a reclassification to Academic Affairs.
+(45) If the maximum size of a study abroad program is limited by the nature or location of the program, if an employee chooses to take a smaller number of students, or if the minimum is not met but the employee still wishes to lead the program, the employee may volunteer in writing to opt out of receiving any compensation other than travel, housing, and pre-determined expense reimbursement.

+$(\underline{56})$ If a nine-month employee is teaching a credit-bearing course in a study abroad program during the fall or spring semester, the appointment shall either be a part of the employee's in-load assignment or taught on an overload basis.
+If the course is taught on an overload basis, the employee shall be compensated according to 8.7(b).

+$(\underline{67})$ If a twelve-month employee is teaching a credit-bearing course in a study abroad program, the appointment shall either be a part of the employee's in-load assignment or taught on an overload basis.
+If the course is taught on an overload basis, the employee shall be compensated according to 8.7(b).

+8.9 Reclassification of an Employee to a Non-Unit Classification.
+Employees shall be provided written notice fourteen (14) days in advance, where practicable, when the University proposes to reclassify the employee to a classification which is not contained in the bargaining unit, or to reclassify an out-of-unit employee to a classification within the bargaining unit.
+The Office of Faculty Relations shawill notify the local UFF Chapter of such a proposed reclassification within a reasonable period after the department/unit recommends such a reclassification to Academic Affairs.
 The employee may request a review of such action consistent with the provisions of Article 28.
 The UFF may discuss such action pursuant to Article 2, Consultation.